mazzwell/Pixir-Web/README.md

 # Web

-Designed to integrate seamlessly with Blast blockchain, our system offers a robust platform for managing NFT drops, user authentication, and referral tracking.
+Designed to integrate seamlessly with EVM blockchain, our system offers a robust platform for managing NFT drops, user authentication, and referral tracking.
+Thanks to Thirdweb Powerful SDK.

 ### Key Features

-- NFT Minting and Distribution: Automated monthly NFT drops to users' wallets.
+- NFT Minting and Distribution: One click Way
 - Leaderboard System: Real-time tracking and display of top NFT holders and referrers.
-- Web3 Authentication: Secure login mechanism using Web3 wallets.
+- Web3 Authentication: WalletConnect By Thirdweb
 - Referral System: Points accumulation for users referring new participants.
+- Dtabase System: Fireebase realtime database.

 ## Dependencies

 Our project is built with a range of modern web development tools and libraries:
+Here is some core dependencies

 - `@react-firebase/auth`: For integrating Firebase authentication.
 - `@thirdweb-dev/react` & `@thirdweb-dev/sdk`: To interact with Blast blockchain and manage NFTs.